PR Reputation Management - Differences Between PR and Online Reputation Management

 • Submitting takedown requests (under applicable laws and customs) when online publishers post inaccurate or defamatory information or even taking legal action in some cases

-• Attracting social media followers and buzz, thereby creating brand advocates that drive traffic to your positive properties, reinforce their SERP standings and generate reputation-enhancing social mentions.
+• Attracting social media followers and buzz, thereby creating brand advocates that drive traffic to your positive properties, reinforce their SERP standings, and generate reputation-enhancing social mentions.

 Please note that this is not a fully comprehensive list, and there are many other aspects that are also addressed.
 Find out more about reputation campaigns here

 Yes, at their core, public relations and reputation management are similar.
-This is because content marketing, or the practice of using content to create a favorable impression around you, your company and/or your brand, are indeed similar.
+This is because content marketing, or the practice of using content to create a favorable impression around you, your company, and/or your brand, are indeed similar.

 One of the main differences can be attributed to the speed or approach.
-While it can definitely be part of a larger plan, PR might be a quicker event or application such as an interview or press release, but it creates a connection with your customers, both current and potential.
+While it can definitely be part of a larger plan, PR might be a quicker event or application, such as an interview or press release, but it creates a connection with your customers, both current and potential.

 This is important because recent studies have shown how important emotional connections can be.
 An estimated 65 percent of customers surveyed said they felt an emotional connection with a brand.
-It's estimated that these "fully connected customers" are 50 recent more valuable than even a highly valued customer.
+It’s estimated that these “fully connected customers” are 50 recently more valuable than even a highly valued customer.

 ORM is about fixing the larger issue and making sure that the changes are long lasting as to not negatively affect your online reputation.
 It's also about interacting with your base and clients and making sure that the changes stick and that the positive reputation you are creating lasts well into the future.